 The outline of this paper is as follows.
-In Section 2 the manifold-based basis functions introduced by Majeed et al.~\cite{majeedCirak:2016} are briefly reviewed.
+In Section 2 the manifold-based basis functions introduced in~\cite{majeedCirak:2016} are briefly reviewed.
 The treatment of sharp features is discussed in Section 3.
 Depending on the arrangement of crease edges we distinguish between rotationally symmetric and asymmetric chart domains.
-In addition, the case of crease arrangements leading to concave sectors on the chart domain is discussed.
-Each of the three cases requires a different quasi-conformal map for parameterisation.
+In addition, we consider the case of crease arrangements leading to concave sectors on a chart domain.
+Each of the three cases requires a different quasi-conformal map for parametrisation.
 Section 4 introduces the finite element analysis of thin shells with normal control along boundaries and across crease edges.
-In Section 5 the new manifold-based basis functions are applied to several Bernoulli beams and linear and nonlinear Kirchhoff-Love shell problems.
-The numerical convergence of $L_2$ and energy norm errors with decreasing element sizes is demonstrated.
+In Section 5 the new manifold-based basis functions are applied to several Bernoulli beam and linear and nonlinear Kirchhoff-Love shell problems.
+The numerical convergence of $L_2$ and energy norm errors with decreasing element size is demonstrated.